CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 This should create a file called `LiCoO2-bulk-opt.traj`.
 This is what we will use to make the surface and test the kpoints.

 Next, we will determine how well-converged the total energy is with respect to the number of k-points in each direction.
 You will be running the kptconv.py script in the k-points folder.
 Look through the script to understand what its doing.
 Run this script by submitting a job to an external node as discussed previously.
-Remember to change the name of the script to execute, in the spede_esp.sub file.
+Remember to change the name of the script to execute, in the vasp-ase.sub file.
 Upon completion, the script outputs a convergence plot and prints the total energies as a function of the k-points used in the calculation.

 Note: There is a typo in the kpointconv.py script.
 It should read in LiCoO2-bulk-opt.traj.
 Please fix this before submission.